How To Remove Hard Water Stains From Pots And Pans

 White vinegar is a popular stain remover in the kitchen and comes in handy in cleaning hard water stained pots and pans.
 Start with equal amounts of water and vinegar and add them in the stained pot or pan.

-The white vinegar doesn’t have a bad smell like the other versions.
+Use white vinegar if you want to avoid the stronger smell of cider vinegar, but any vinegar will work.
 Heat the mixture on a stove and allow it to boil for some time.
 Remove and allow it to cool and wipe any spots that are still visible, and your pot or pan will be free of the stains.
 Wash it properly before putting it away.

-Tang juice mixed with any dishwashing soap is the easiest and quickest way to get rid of stains caused by hard water.
-Tang has ascorbic acid, which eats the calcium deposits and works well with most dishwashers.
+Tang juice powder mixed with any dishwashing soap is a quick and easy way to get rid of stains caused by hard water.

 Sponge or soft cloth

-If your pot or pan is made of stainless steel, there is no need to use abrasives, they scratch the metal, making it even more susceptible to different stains.
+If your pot or pan is made of stainless steel, there is no need to use abrasives.
+Abrasives can scratch the surface of the metal, making it even more susceptible to different stains.
 Use a soft sponge or cloth to scrub off the deposits off gently.

-The above methods work well with most hard water deposits and especially calcium.
+The soft sponge, along with the above methods work well with most hard water deposits and especially calcium.
 However, in some cases, the stains are stubborn and just won’t go away quickly.
+Allowing your problem pots and pans to soak in either of the mixtures above will help a lot.

 To avoid reaching such a point, avoid the stains from occurring by taking care rinsing and wiping your pots and pans clean instead of leaving them to drip dry.